pjschroeder/pjschroeder.github.io/index.md

 ![Image](/assets/images/Rails4.png)

-<big>**Welcome!**</big> I am a professional Research Psychologist with more than two decades experience in all aspects of the research process, including design, IRB, subject recruitement, data collection, data analysis, and presenting study outcomes.
+<span class="bigger">**Welcome!**</span> I am a professional Research Psychologist with more than two decades experience in all aspects of the research process, including design, IRB, subject recruitement, data collection, data analysis, and presenting study outcomes.
 For the past 11 years, I supported customers on a range of scientific, technical, and policy efforts in health, medicine, and national security.
 More information about my work is presented in my [Publications](https://pjschroeder.github.io/Publications/) and [Presentations](https://pjschroeder.github.io/Presentations).

 ## I [specialize](https://pjschroeder.github.io/Specializations) in the following areas of research